Cannon along the city walls of Derry-Londonderry

 Huge cannon, tales of war and starvation, saints, devout pilgrims, clandestine gates and solid chunks of history – Derry-Londonderry IS the walls.

-As Martin McCrossan tells us, he’d like it to stay that way: “The walls of this city are the best asset that the city has here for 400 years and hopefully for many more centuries.”
+As Martin McCrossan told us, he’d like it to stay that way: “The walls of this city are the best asset that the city has here for 400 years and hopefully for many more centuries.”